rajeshelurii/Angular-Interview-Questions/README.md

  53. ### What is Angular Language Service?
-      The Angular Language Service is a way to get completions, errors, hints, and navigation inside your Angular templates whether they are external in an HTML file or embedded in annotations/decorators in a string.
-It has the ability to autodetect that you are opening an Angular file, reads your `tsconfig.json` file, finds all the templates you have in your application, and then provides all the language services.
+      The Angular Language Service is a tool that provides helpful features for Angular development within your editor or Integrated Development Environment (IDE).
+It enhances the development experience by offering intelligent code completions, type checking, and error detection in Angular templates and TypeScript files.

+	**Key Features of Angular Language Service**

+	1. Intelligent Code Completions.
+	2. Error Detection and Highlighting.
+	3. Type Checking.
+	4. Hover Information.
+	5. Go to Definition.

  54. ### How do you install angular language service in the project?
       You can install Angular Language Service in your project with the following npm command,